Gtmhub raises $9M from CRV after posting 400% ARR growth in the last year – TechCrunch

 Making OKR software isn’t a differentiator in today’s market.
 Ally does it (it also raised capital recently), along with WorkBoard, Koan and Lattice, among others.

 Given the crowded market, Gtmhub stressed during our call how it thinks of itself as differentiated.
 The company has three things that it hopes will give it an edge in the market.
 The first is a focus on enterprise customers.
-According to Elliot, enterprise-sized clients are his company’s “bread and butter,” from a revenue perspective.
+According to Elliott, enterprise-sized clients are his company’s “bread and butter,” from a revenue perspective.
 Instead of starting with a small or mid-sized business target market and later targeting enterprise-scale customers, Gtmhub is going after the top-end of the market first.

 Second, the company’s software is designed to interface with external tooling, allowing for real-time OKR tracking as it ingests information to help teams vet how they are progressing against their goals.
 And, the firm is working on a marketplace where, over time, customers will be able to learn from existing OKR setups and leverage analytics setups that help with data importation and visibility.